 - (i) On 26 September 2019, the Company allotted 754,437 equity shares of face value INR 10.00 each (amounting to INR 7.54 million) at a premium of INR 666.00 each (amounting to INR 502.46 million) to Amazon.com NV Investment Holdings, LLC, a Category II Foreign Portfolio Investor ("Investor") by way of preferential allotment ("Issue") aggregating to INR 510.00 million.
-As per the investment agreement with the Investor and Qdigi Services Limited, a wholly owned subsidiary of the Company, the proceeds from the above allotment will be utilised in Qdigi Services Limited. - (ii) During the year ended 31 March 2019, the Company had entered into a Composite Scheme of Arrangement and Amalgamation ("the Scheme AA") with Thomas Cook (India) Limited ("TCIL"), Travel Corporation (India) Limited, TC Travel and Services Limited, TC Forex Services Limited and SOTC Travel Management Private Limited and their respective shareholders and creditors, wherein TCIL had demerged its Human Resource Services business (including investment in shares of Quess Corp Limited) into the Company on a going concern basis.
+As per the investment agreement with the Investor and Qdigi Services Limited, a wholly owned subsidiary of the Company, the proceeds from the above allotment will be utilised in Qdigi Services Limited. - [ii] During the year ended 31 March 2019, the Company had entered into a Composite Scheme of Arrangement and Amalgamation ("the Scheme AA") with Thomas Cook (India) Limited ("TCIL"), Travel Corporation (India) Limited, TC Travel and Services Limited, TC Forex Services Limited and SOTC Travel Management Private Limited and their respective shareholders and creditors, wherein TCIL had demerged its Human Resource Services business (including investment in shares of Quess Corp Limited) into the Company on a going concern basis.
 The Board of Directors vide its meeting dated 23 April 2018 approved the draft Scheme AA.
 Subsequently, the Administration and Investment Committee duly empowered by the Board approved amendment in the share entitlement ratio in the draft Scheme AA vide its meeting dated 19 December 2018 and filed the Scheme AA with BSE and NSE and subsequently with the National Company Law Tribunal ("NCLT").
 During the year ended 31 March 2020, the Company had obtained the approval from the NCLT dated 7 November 2019.
 The appointed date of the Scheme AA is 1 April 2019 which is the effective date of the Scheme AA approved by NCLT.
 As per the Scheme AA, the consideration was settled by issue of 132,744 equity shares of the Company on a net basis.
-As part of the Scheme AA equity shares held by Thomas Cook India Limited as at 6 December 2019 being the record date fixed in this respect.
+As part of the Scheme AA equity shares held by Thomas Cook India Limited were extinguished and an equivalent number of equity shares were allotted to the shareholders of Thomas Cook India Limited as at 6 December 2019 being the record date fixed in this respect.
 The change in shareholding pattern therewith is captured in the below table.